risk-first/website/risks/Software-Dependency-Risk.md

 ### Software Tools

-In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind its interface.<!-- tweet-end -->  But, the more complex the _purpose_ of the tool, the more complex the interface will be.
+In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind its interface.
+But, the more complex the _purpose_ of the tool, the more complex the interface will be.

 Software is not constrained by _physical_ ergonomics in the same way as a tool is. <!-- tweet-end --> But ideally, it should have conceptual ergonomics: complexity is hidden away from the user behind the _User Interface_.
 This is the familiar concept of [Abstraction](../thinking/Glossary.md#abstraction) we've already looked at.
 As we saw in [Communication Risk](Communication-Risk.md#learning-curve-risk), when we use a new protocol, we face [Learning Curve Risk](Communication-Risk.md#learning-curve-risk).
 To minimise this, we should apply the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) when designing protocols: